ibm-cloud-docs/log-analysis/service-ip-changes.md

 ## After 15 January 2023
 {: #endpoint-changes-15Jan2022}

-The following endpoints will be changing in after 15 January 2023.
+The following endpoints will be changing after 15 January 2023.
 The new IPs are listed in [endpoints](/docs/log-analysis?topic=log-analysis-endpoints).
 The new IPs can be allowlisted in advance to avoid impacts when the change is made.

 ### Chennai (in-che)
 {: #010123_inche}